 The investor includes its interests as fixed asset investments at either cost less any amounts written off, or at valuation (FRS9 summary).

+Top of page

 Arrangement: Associates

 Joint arrangement that is not an entity (“JANE”)

 Nature of relationship

 The investor holds a participating interest and exercises significant influence in an arrangement.
 The investor has a long-term interest and is actively involved, and influential, in the direction of its investee through its participation in policy decisions covering the aspects of policy relevant to the investor, including decisions on strategic issues such as: